Randomness

 If I bought this bagsket, I’d covet it for a short period of time, perhaps even attempt to wear it while on the bike heading down the farmers market.
 Once.
 Then, after realizing it didn’t hold the answers, I’d sentence it to a deep, dark part of the spare-bedroom closet where it would spend the remainder of its life accompanied by myriad other items I purchased because I liked the idea of them as well.

 I don’t want to be the person who buys shit because I think it will make me a different person.
 I want to be the person who is happy with who I am and knows I just need to be better.
 Better at saving for retirement and meeting deadlines.
 At being more patient and less judgemental.
-At remembering to water the plants and change the bedsheets more often than – well, we’ll stop there.
+At remembering to water the plants and be kind and call my mother and change the bedsheets more often than – well, we’ll stop there.
 Just better at things that have nothing to do with this bagsket.
 Or any other thing, for that matter.

 Because if I think my answers are in these things, then I’m a fucking bagsket case.